Internal network load balancer

 - Via Cloud Interconnect.

-An internal load balancer has the same purpose and traffic balancing mechanism as an external load balancer: the traffic is distributed across the resources of the target groups connected to the load balancer.
+An internal network load balancer has the same purpose and traffic balancing mechanism as an external load balancer: the traffic is distributed across the resources of the target groups connected to the load balancer.

 The listener of an internal load balancer uses an internal IP address from the subnet it runs in.
 You can connect the load balancer to any subnet from any availability zone: actually, it will be present in all the subnets that includes target resources connected to the balancer.